wurmlab/genomicscourse/2017/practicals/population_genetics/popgen.md

 glPlot(snp)

 ```
-You can also perform principal component analysis (PCA) and plot the first few axes.
+You can also perform a PCA and plot the first few axes.

 ```r